italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

     }
   }

-The corresponding SD-JWT verson for PID is given by
+The corresponding SD-JWT for the preivous data is represented as follow, as decoded JSON for both header and payload.

 .. code-block:: JSON